GLOBAL MARKETS-Stocks rise, oil gains as Crimea remains in focus

-The benchmark S&P 500 index hit a record intra-day high as equities were boosted by Moscow's assertion that no other Ukrainian region would be subject to intervention.
+Stocks on Wall Street traded near break-even after the benchmark S&P 500 index earlier in the session hit a record intra-day high as equities were boosted by Moscow's assertion that no other Ukrainian region would be subject to intervention.

-But Brent crude rose more than 1 percent to above $107 a barrel as U.S. sanctions against Russia, the world's second-largest oil exporter, kept fears of a supply disruption alive.
+But Brent crude rose to just below $107 a barrel as U.S. sanctions against Russia, the world's second-largest oil exporter, kept fears of a supply disruption alive.

 Brent remained on track for a fourth weekly loss, however, and President Vladimir Putin signed laws completing Russia's annexation of Crimea on Friday.

 European shares logged their biggest weekly gain in a month, supported by a rally in basic resources stocks and some positive technical buying signals.

 The European basic resources index rose 1.1 percent, extending gains on expectations China would support its economy after Premier Li Keqiang said on Thursday the world's top metals consumer will speed up investment and construction plans to ensure domestic demand expands at a stable rate.